Cisco Router Boot Process Steps

 Conclusion

-As a result, the Cisco Router boot order, or stages, do not change.
+As a result, the Cisco Router boot order, or stages, does not change.
 This method is the same in both new and old versions.
 If you work with network equipment, you need to know these.

 Also, if we understand the intricacies of the boot sequence, we make it easier to manage.
 For example, IT professionals can better manage Routers and solve problems.